ph1losof/ecolog.nvim/README.md

     types = true,
     path = vim.fn.getcwd(), -- Path to search for .env files preferred_environment = "development", -- Optional: prioritize specific env files
-    -- Controls how environment variables are extracted from code provider_patterns = true, -- true by default, when false will fallback to word under cursor if no provider matches },
+    -- Controls how environment variables are extracted from code and how cmp works provider_patterns = true, -- true by default, when false will not check provider patterns },
 }
 ```